JeeshanInamdar/Time_management_assistant_CHRONOS/README.md

 To run this code on your system activate your XAMP and run Apache and MySql

-first run tma.sql file on MyphpAdmin then run the surver
+first run tma.sql file on MyphpAdmin then run the index.php